Why Income Protection Might Be a Better Choice Than Workers Compensation

 Income protection insurance offers a tax-free monthly income replacement if you are unable to work due to injury or medical reasons.
 This coverage includes benefits for both mental health issues, like stress-related conditions, as well as physical ailments such as back pain, cancer, or stroke.

-With income protection insurance, you gain peace of mind knowing that you have a financial safety net to cover your bills during periods of illness or injury.
+You may be thinking “is income protection insurance really worth it?”
+Well, with income protection insurance, you gain peace of mind knowing that you have a financial safety net to cover your bills during periods of illness or injury.
 Depending on the policy, coverage continues until you either return to work or reach retirement age.

 Here’s how it works –